-Different types of dung beetles are sometimes classified as rollers, tunnelers, or dwellers.
-These descriptions refer to what a dung beetle does with excrement.
+Different types of scarab beetles are sometimes classified as rollers, tunnelers, or dwellers.
+These descriptions refer to what the beetle does with excrement.
 Roller dung beetles will roll the dung into a ball before doing anything else with it.
 Those classified as tunnelers will bury the excrement, and dwellers will bore a cavity in the excrement before living in it.

-Most dung beetles will primarily consume excrement.
+Most scarab beetles will primarily consume excrement.
 This waste contains all of the nutrition that the beetles need throughout their lives, and they will not usually need to consume anything else.
-Sometimes, however, a dung beetle will also feed on decaying plant matter and certain types of fungi, like mushrooms.
+Sometimes, however, the beetle will also feed on decaying plant matter and certain types of fungi, like mushrooms.

-Besides eating excrement, a dung beetle will also create a nest in it.
+Besides eating excrement, this beetle will also create a nest in it.
 This is sometimes referred to as a brooding ball.
 The male will typically roll the excrement ball to a suitable location while the female follows along.
 Sometimes, however, they will work together in this task.

 When they reach an area where the ground is soft, they will then bury the brooding ball and burrow into it.
 After mating, the beetle will lay eggs inside the ball.
 The excrement provides food and shelter for the larvae until they grow into adults.